commanderpasta/calendarian/README.md

 # Calendarian

-This is an application written using the [Hilla](https://hilla.dev) framework for mood tracking and journaling.
+This is a simple application written using the [Hilla](https://hilla.dev) framework for mood tracking and journaling.
+This is a university project, with the main goal being to build experience with the full-stack framework Hilla, which has now been integrated into Vaadin.

 ## Setup

-### Initializing the DB for the first time
-Install sqlite3 and run `sqlite3 db.sqlite < sqlite_init.sql`.
+The local environment runs on two docker containers, one for Hilla (Frontend+Backend) and one for MySQL, and can be started with `docker-compose up`.

+A production environment has not been built.
+The environment variables are pre-configured (or rather hardcoded), and the initial databases for authentication are set up automatically, using JPA and a JdbcUserDetailsManager in `SecurityConfig.java`.

-## Planned features
+## Retrospective

-- [ ] Use Hilla with Flux to stream notifications from backend to frontend
-- [ ] Multi-modal presentation of data with different services for the same data

-# Observations
-+ Hilla generates an OpenAPI spec from the Java endpoints ad-hoc and uses it to generate the frontend API.
-- Only officially supports React at the moment, [by choice of the developers](https://github.com/vaadin/hilla/issues/746#issuecomment-1854714358)

-# TODOs
-- Request error handling
-- User authentication
-- Use proper MySQL
+Some thoughts can be found in [a separate document on this repository](./docs/review.md).